apache/trafficcontrol/docs/source/admin/traffic_ops_install.rst

   The next phase of the install will ask you about the local environment for your CDN.

   ..
-Note:: before proceeding to this step, the database has to have at least a root password, and needs to be started.
+Note:: Before proceeding to this step, the database has to have at least a root password, and needs to be started.
 When using mysql, please type ``service mysqld start`` as root in another terminal and follow the instructions on the screen to set the root passwd.

   ..
 Note:: CentOS files note.